jakearchibald/jakearchibald.com/static-build/posts/2022/09/drawing-a-star/index.md

 # Drawing a star

-I wanted to create a 'perfect' star, where I could be sure the center of the star was in the exact center.
+I needed a star where the center was in the exact center.
+I could download one and check the center point, but why not draw it myself?
 A star's just a spiky circle right?
 Unfortunately I can't remember the maths for this type of thing, but that doesn't matter, because I can get `DOMMatrix` to do it for me.

 ```js
 const createStar = ({ points = 10, x = 0, y = 0, size = 1 }) =>